Rahul-Dwivedi-07/LWC/README.md

 # LWC
-this repo is a complete resource to master LWC
+This repo is a complete resource to master LWC